alidcastano/alidcastano-jekyll/_posts/thoughts/2016-06-01-MySecondGutCheck.md

 image: SFB.png

+published: false

 ---

+(monetize the dream)
 <small> <i>
 Note: This post, as you'll see, is primarily meant for me.
 Though I do hope, you find your own truth in it as well.
 </i> </small>

 Repeatedly, in the last few years, I’ve turned to the same folder in my Evernote, and written on the same topic in my Moleskine.
 Like all the stuff we keep packed away and hidden in the attic, I continued to shelve away each idea, and with it, the feeling the idea stirred inside me.
-I figured I’d use the idea later, and the feeling would still be there.

 In *ScrewTape Letters*, C.S.
 Lewis warns about such passive habits: “The more often he feels without acting, the less he will be able ever to act, and, in the long run, the less he will be able to feel.”

-Indeed, there's a stack of ideas, a feeling, a project, I must bring back to life; or better said, I need the project to bring me back to life---so that I can feel again.
+Indeed, there's a stack of ideas, a feeling, a project, I now must bring back to life; or better said, I need the project to bring me back to life---so that I can feel again.

 I want to feel the same aliveness I felt in 2012; the year my brother and I started Castano Fitness.